-- For complaints against staff, the investigator will be the Principal. - For complaints against the Principal, the investigator will be the Chair of the Trust Board. - For complaints against trustees, the investigator will be the Chair of the Trust Board. - For complaints against the Chair of the Trust Board or the Board of Trustees, the Governor Professional will appoint an appropriate person to be the investigator.
+- For complaints against staff, the investigator will be a member of the SLT appointed by the headteacher. - For complaints against the headteacher, the investigator will be the chair of trustees. - For complaints against trustees, the investigator will be the chair of trustees. - For complaints against the chair of trustees or the board of trustees, the clerk will appoint an appropriate person to be the investigator. - For complaints against the CEO, the investigator will be the chair of trustees.